One of the best ways to build wealth over time is to invest. Keeping track of your portfolio isn’t always easy, though.

 - Sharesight: This portfolio tracker tool allows you to see what’s going on, as well as track your real returns and see the benefit from dividends.
 However, it comes with a monthly fee ranging from $12 to $25 after your first 10 holdings.

 - Mint: While focusing mainly on budgeting, Mint has added the ability to track your investment accounts when you link them.
 You can see the fees and how they impact your returns.
-The tools arent as robust as what you get with Personal Capital, but its worth a look.
+The tools arent as robust as what you get with Empower, but its worth a look.

 Is It Safe to Connect Your Account?